JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 - `count(*)` - for determining the count of all other entities related to a given entity.

-Please note that performing aggregations will cause the `_meta` property returned for each row of data to be stripped out.
+Please note that when row metadata is requested via API, performing aggregations will cause the `_meta` property returned for each row of data to be stripped out.

 ## Scalar Functions